henry-hz/digital-quarantine/README.md

 * Probability of being infected.
 * Probability of infect other people
 * Network of people that he know is under high risk (so he can contact them)
+* Map of the "Virus Probability Presence" in real time, so people would avoid going to such a places